 Like The Pain Soother’s Reusable Ice Pack, the NatraCure Hot/Cold & Air Compression Knee Brace utilizes an air pump system for more uniform compression.

-This ice pack is great at delivering targeted pain relief, but we would have liked to see a wider range of sizes.
+This ice pack is great at delivering targeted pain relief, but I would have liked to see a wider range of sizes.

 Currently, only one size is available that fits knees up to a circumference of 21 inches.

 The Cold Therapy Compression Sleeve by FreezeSleeve is made from a unique material that allows the sleeve to be worn safely and comfortably against bare skin.

 It is available in a wide range of sizes, from small to triple extra-large, and can be used on other parts of the body besides the knee – such as the elbow, ankle, or wrist.

 I love the slim-fitting design of the FreezeSleeve, which allows the brace to be easily concealed under everyday clothing, but some customers have reported that the sleeve doesn’t stay cold long enough.

 In terms of durability, performance, and price, the Polar Ice Cold Therapy Knee Wrap provides the best value of all of the knee wraps I’ve reviewed in this post.

 Its slim-fitting design makes the ice wrap comfortable enough to wear all day, while its flexible construction allows you to continue your daily activities.